snookle/browseforspeed/frontend/readme.txt

 Browse For Speed is Copyright 2006 Richard Nelson, Ben Kenny and Philip Nelson.

-See CREDITS for a list of contributors.
+See CREDITS for a list of contributors and information on where to obtain the sources.

 Browse For Speed is provided without warranty.